The Sign Language Dataset Compendium

 19 years and older

-Metadata Format not available
+Metadata Format information not available

 Translation Korean, approximately one third of the data